cakh/UR5-VR-Simulation/README.md

 >
 > To solve these issues, the ROS-PC can be connected to a second VR-ready PC (named Unity-PC in the repository) through an ethernet cable or a router.
 The information regarding robot joints can then be sent from the ROS-PC to the Unity-PC to be processed in Unity.
 This processed information is used to manipulate the virtual robot in Unity.
 Since the Unity-PC is running on windows and is VR-Ready, it can display this scene with the robot on any VR-headset.
 >
 > *Inspite of this, in this section, Unity is installed inside the ROS-PC (linux) to visualise UR5.
-The next sections describe installing Unity on the Unity-PC and the connection between the two PCs.
-This makes it easier to debug the system, since the communication between two PCs are not easy to establish*.
+The following sections will describe installing Unity on the Unity-PC and the connection between the two PCs.
+This is done in order to make it easy to debug, as the connection between Unity-PC and ROS-PC can be complicated*.

 The [Unity-Robotics-Hub](https://github.com/Unity-Technologies/Unity-Robotics-Hub) package provides the codes and instructions to establish a communication between ROS and Unity.
 After going through the [*Quick Installation Instructions*](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/quick_setup.md) and the Part 0, Part 1 and Part 2 of the [*Pick-and-Place Tutorial*](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/pick_and_place/README.md), a Niryo robot can be visualised in Unity and controlled using ROS.
+#### Unity Side
+In order to visualise the UR5 in Unity, copy the folder *UR5_URDF* from this repository to the Unity workspace and import *ur5.urdf*.
+With the robot in the Unity scene, the links *base* and *base_link_inertia* can be set to *immovable* to fix the robot in the scene.
+On clicking *play*, you will be able to control the joints using arrow keys.

+The *Controller.cs* script which is by default attached to the robot allows you to control it using arrow keys.
+To control the robot over ROS, this repository provides a custom controller, *RosController.cs*.
+Copy all the scripts from */Unity_Scene/Scripts* from this repository to your unity workspace and attach *RosController.cs* to your robot (the default *Controller.cs* should be deleted from the robot).

+The *RosController.cs* subscribes to a topic */joint_pos* on the ROS side.
+ROS publisher the joint states of the robot to this topic in a message of type [moveit_msgs/RobotTrajectory](http://docs.ros.org/en/noetic/api/moveit_msgs/html/msg/RobotTrajectory.html).
+Now that the Unity side has been set up, ROS has to be configured.

+#### ROS side
+> It is assumed that you have installed all the previously mentioned ROS packages and have successfully set up the connection between ROS and UR5 as mentioned in [Universal_Robots_ROS_Driver](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver)

+Copy the python script *UnityControl.py* from this repository to */catkin_ws/src/Universal_Robots_ROS_Driver/ur_robot_driver/scripts* and make it executable.
+Establish the connection between the robot and ROS so that you can move the robot using MoveIt! (for instance, you can move the interactive marker in RViz and click on *plan & execute* to move the robot).
+On a new terminal, run the newly copied *UnityControl.py*.
+This will start a node that publishes the current joint states of the robot to a */joint_pos* topic that the Unity script can subscribe to.

+On the Unity side, click play.
+The robot in Unity should now move to the position of the real robot!

 In order to visualise the UR5 in Unity
 - Open a new unity project and do the [Quick Installation Instructions](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/quick_setup.md) from Unity-Robotics-Hub package.